El Alto International Airport

 El Alto International Airport (Aeropuerto Internacional El Alto) (IATA: LPB, ICAO: SLLP) is an international airport serving La Paz, Bolivia.
 It is located in the city of El Alto, 8 mi west of La Paz.
-At an elevation of 4061.5 m, it is the highest international airport in the world, the sixth highest commercial airport in the world and the highest commercial airport outside of China.
+At an elevation of 4061.5 m, it is the highest international airport in the world, the seventh highest commercial airport in the world and the highest commercial airport outside of China.

 The airport has been in service since the first half of the 20th century, but was modernized in the late 1960s, when its runway was lengthened and a new passenger terminal with modern facilities was built.
 The new airport was inaugurated in 1965.

-El Alto airport was a primary hub for the former Lloyd Aéreo Boliviano, Bolivia's flag carrier which ceased operations in 2007 and is a hub for Línea Aérea Amaszonas.
-It serves also as a focus city for Boliviana de Aviación which is a state-owned airline.
+El Alto airport was a primary hub for the former Lloyd Aéreo Boliviano, Bolivia's flag carrier which ceased operations in 2007.
+It serves also as a focus city for Boliviana de Aviación, Bolivia's flag carrier and state-owned airline.

 History

 Bolivia is characterized by an extremely varied terrain including rugged mountains, high plateaus, low valleys and tropical forests; this topography has had a negative effect on national transportation, making communication difficult between elevated and low cities along with isolated tropical towns.
-Aviation is an important solution for isolated communities in this environment.
+Aviation is an important means of access for isolated communities in this environment.

 Bolivian air transport started in 1916, when the Military School of Aviation (Escuela Militar de Aviación) was formed in La Paz.
 In 1929, the local La Paz Government first planned the construction of an airport; however, it was not officially inaugurated until the 1960s.
 In 1974, the airport was reconstructed, a new terminal was built, and its facilities were enlarged and modernized.

 Until 1999, the airport had John F. Kennedy (JFK) as its official name, although in practice this name was never publicly used.
 In that year, before the pressure of different sectors, by means of the Law 1944 during the government of Hugo Banzer Suárez, the airport changed its name officially to El Alto International Airport.